 Step 3: Learn your customer's motivations and challenges

 It's important to ask the "why" behind your customer's answers.
-Discover what their aspirations are, what troubles them, and who they want to be.
+Discover their aspirations, what troubles them, and who they want to be.
 Tie all this data together to explain how your organization can help your customer.
 Knowing your customer's motivations and challenges helps when deciding how to frame messaging that aligns with your customers.